 In alpine ecosystems (i.e. areas above the treeline, Körner, 2021), current climate change is producing earlier snowmelt (Vorkauf et al., 2021) and increasing summer drought (Kotlarski et al., 2023).
 However, the high topographic complexity (Scherrer and Körner, 2011) of alpine systems creates microclimatic gradients that could buffer the effect of climate warming in alpine communities (Körner and Hiltbrunner, 2021; Jiménez-Alfaro et al., 2024).
 Because of these same microclimatic gradients, it can be expected that alpine plants show intraspecific variation in their seed regeneration traits.
 This variation may be especially critical in alpine systems influenced by Mediterranean climatic conditions, which can be water-limited by a period of 1-2 months of summer drought (Sumner and Venn, 2021).

 A promising approach to study seed responses to moisture and water stress is the application of developmental threshold models (Donohue et al., 2015), specifically, the modelling of the seed germination niche using hydro-time models (Allen, Meyer and Khan, 2000; Bradford, 2002; Bewley et al., 2013).
 In the hydro-time framework, for germination to happen, water availability in the environment must surpass a specific threshold (i.e. the base water potential, ψb).
 Each seed in a population has its own value of ψb, and therefore calculating this parameter and its variation allows to test the sources and mechanisms of variation among individuals (i.e. the intraspecific variation in seed responses to water stress) (Donohue et al., 2015).
-In this study, we used hydro-time models to measure the intraspecific variation of germination responses to water stress along a microclimatic gradient in a drought-limited Mediterranean alpine ecosystem.
+In this study, we used hydro-time models to measure the intraspecific variation of germination responses to water stress with the aim to describe how germination base water potential varies along local microclimatic gradients in a drought-limited Mediterranean alpine ecosystem.
 We focused on an endemic and locally abundant species adapted to these conditions, Dianthus langeanus Wilk.
 (Caryophyllaceae).
-Our hypothesis was that germination responses to water stress would show functional intraspecific variation along local gradients of water availability.
+We hypothesised that germination responses to water stress would show functional intraspecific variation along local gradients of water availability.
 We expected lower ψb for germination in seeds collected from warmer and drier subpopulations (i.e. germination more drought-tolerant).

 2. Material and Methods